What is TMJ?

 Will I have to have TMJ surgery?

 Conservative, mainstream treatment for TMD does not include surgery as a first line of treatment.
 Surgery is the very last treatment to consider.
 Non-surgical treatment options for this condition are consistent with other orthopedic or rheumatologic conditions, such as a painful knee or shoulder.
 The goals of management are to decrease pain, loading of the joint and to restore function of the joint (40mm opening between front teeth without pain) and normal activity for the patient.

 It depends on your symptoms and the different factors that are contributing to those symptoms.
 Again, as with other musculoskeletal conditions, medication, physical therapy, behavioral modification and orthopedic appliances are all used in combination or alone (depending on the etiology ) to achieve good function and decrease pain.
 Long-term, the key to a healthy joint is movement and lubrication (synovial fluid).
 Anything less can lead to arthritis in the joints and internal derangement of the joints.

-Does Dr. Prehn accept my insurance?
-Or is he a participating provider on my insurance plan?
+Does Dr. Phillips accept my insurance?
+Or is she a participating provider on my insurance plan?

-Dr. Prehn is a dentist who has obtained additional training and education in the medical field of orofacial pain, with a board certification from the American Board of Orofacial Pain.
-He is also a member of the American Academy of Orofacial Pain.
+Dr. Phillips is a dentist who has obtained additional training and education in the medical field of orofacial pain, with a board certification from the American Board of Orofacial Pain.
+She is also a member of the American Academy of Orofacial Pain.
 While orofacial pain is still a proposed specialty of the American Dental Association, this board exam will be the basis of all certification in this specialty requiring two years of residency.
-Therefore, he no longer practices general dentistry, as he has focused his practice on diagnosing and treating facial pain, headaches and TMD only.
+Therefore, she no longer practices general dentistry, as she has focused her practice on diagnosing and treating facial pain, headaches and TMD only.